juststrings/Haulage-Analysis/readme.md

 - ### The Column Chart Visuals
 The expenses by product type
 #### Importance of The visual
-This visual will make its easier for the decision makers to which product they are spending more on.
+This visual will make its easier for the decision makers to know which product they are spending more on.

 - ### Pie Chart Visual
 This shows the expenses by closed and open destination trips
 #### Importance of The visual
-This will enable the stakeholders know which of their trips have they spent more on.
+This will enable the stakeholders know which of their trips status they spent more on.

 - ### The Treemap chart
 This shows the expenses per years